 I know.
 This is probably a surprise (it was a surprise to me!).

-Fact is, relaxin peaks during the first trimester while pelvic pain tends to increase as pregnancy progresses, peaking during the third trimester.
+Fact is, relaxin levels peak during the first trimester while pelvic pain tends to increase as pregnancy progresses, peaking during the third trimester.

 To boot, relaxin levels are much higher during twin pregnancies but twin pregnancies are not associated with greater pain than singleton pregnancies.